AdobeDocs/commerce-frontend-core/src/pages/javascript/custom.md

 -  Your [theme](https://glossary.magento.com/theme) files: `<theme_dir>`
 -  Your module view files: `<module_dir>/view/frontend`

-This way, your custom JS component is used instead of the [Magento component](https://glossary.magento.com/magento-component) in all entries all over the [frontend](https://glossary.magento.com/frontend) area.
+This way, your custom JS component is used instead of the [component](https://glossary.magento.com/magento-component) in all entries all over the [frontend](https://glossary.magento.com/frontend) area.

 ## Extend a default JS component

-You can add a custom JS component/widget, which will extend a default Magento component/widget.
+You can add a custom JS component/widget, which will extend a default component/widget.

-### Extend Magento widget {#extend_js_widget}
+### Extend widget

-To extend a default Magento [jQuery](https://glossary.magento.com/jquery) widget, create `<your_widget_name>.js` with contents similar to the following:
+To extend a default [jQuery](https://glossary.magento.com/jquery) widget, create `<your_widget_name>.js` with contents similar to the following:

 ```javascript
 define([